Panzerwaffe: Organization

-Responsible for the Panzer troops at the OKH was the Insector of the Panzer troops (Inspekteur der Panzertruppen).
+Responsible for the Panzer troops at the OKH was the Inspector of the Panzer troops (Inspekteur der Panzertruppen).

 The Panzerdivision was the primary striking force of the German army during World War II.
-At the outbreak of the war, there were only five such divisions, but their number was expanded to ten by 1940, and by the war’s conclusion, the total had grown to 27.
-(Note: This exluded the Panzerdivision controlled by the Luftwaffe, and the seven of the SS.)
-Initially, the army’s Panzerdivisions were designed with two full tank regiments, comprising approximately 400 tanks, alongside a smaller infantry contingent and supporting units.
+At the outbreak of the war, there were only five such divisions, but their number was expanded to ten by 1940, and by the war's conclusion, the total had grown to 27.
+(Note: This excluded the Panzerdivision controlled by the Luftwaffe, and the seven of the SS.)
+Initially, the army's Panzerdivisions were designed with two full tank regiments, comprising approximately 400 tanks, alongside a smaller infantry contingent and supporting units.
 However, most of these tanks were light models, primarily the Pzkw I and II, which were essentially armored vehicles equipped with machine guns or small-caliber cannons.
 Some divisions also included captured Czech tanks and a limited number of heavier vehicles.

 The 1940 French campaign exposed weaknesses in the initial Panzerdivision structure, leading to a reorganization in 1940.
 This new structure consists of a single tank regiment, motorized infantry, and reinforced support units, with increased infantry components reflecting operational focus.
 The Divisional HQ supervised units, including communications, local defense, and reconnaissance.
 Infantry included motorized companies, heavy weapons, and engineers.
 Light armored car companies were attached.
 Infantry transported in various vehicles, especially on the Eastern Front.

 A tank regiment (Panzer Regiment), 1,661 strong consisted of three battalions, each of two companies of Type III battle tanks and a company of short-gunned Type IVs for close support work.
 It also had a reconnaissance troop of Type IIs attached to Battalion HQ.
 Later the allocation was changed to two battalions of four companies, one of 96 Type IV and one of 96 Panthers, often with a ninth company of Tiger tanks or assault guns; this latter addition was most frequently found in Russia and from 1944 on was not common, the heavy tanks being organised in separate units.
 Various SP anti-tank and AA guns were also included together with maintenance and repair units.